Check this out:

 Cottage Grove Reservoir: This popular largemouth bass fishing reservoir also has trout available from spring stockings.
 Travel south of Cottage Grove on London Road to the reservoir.

-Detroit, Foster and Green Peter Reservoirs: All of these reservoirs have been stocked with catchable-sized rainbow trout this season.
+Detroit, Foster and Green Peter Reservoirs: The lack of snow this winter will have an impact on the water levels this summer at these large storage reservoirs.
+Green Peter and Foster will be lower than normal this year, although most boat ramps should be available.
+Detroit Reservoir will be below normal as well.
+Many boat ramps, including Kane’s Marina will not available because the water level will not reach the toe-slope of the ramp.
+Check with U.S. Army Corps of Engineers for availability of boat ramps.
+Mongold State Park is your safest bet to launch a boat, but be prepared for long lines.
+All of these reservoirs have been stocked with catchable-sized rainbow trout this season.
 Cool early spring water temperatures will allow anglers to fish quite close to the surface and be successful, so bank fishing can be most productive in the spring.
 In addition to trout, Detroit and Green Peter support kokanee and Chinook populations that give anglers a chance to catch a larger fish.
 Both kokanee and Chinook are more sensitive to warmer water temperatures than rainbow, and will move deeper into the lake as summer comes on.
 Foster and Green Peter also support good numbers of bass that will start to bite as the water becomes warmer.
 Most boat ramps should be usable by late April.

-There will be a Free Fishing Weekend event at Detroit Reservoir’s Hoover Campground on June 7 from 10 a.m. to 2 p.m.
-Call Christopher Boyd at (503) 854-3522 for more information.
+There will be a Free Fishing Weekend event at Detroit Reservoir’s Hoover Campground on June 6 from 10 a.m. to 2 p.m.
+Call Isaac Morris at (503) 854-3522 for more information.

 Dexter Reservoir: This reservoir receives stocked trout regularly throughout late winter and early spring, and again in early fall.
 Bank anglers can do well fishing for trout from the picnic area along the causeway near the covered bridge.